 Girls of the families are given special gifts on this day.
 It is an occasion when married women visit their maternal homes to meet with their brothers and parents and seek their blessings.

-The Pongal festival is celebrated with music and dance performances all around the State.
+People celebrate the Pongal festival with music and dance performances all around the State.
 Shops offer special discounts on Pongal purchases.
 Therefore, make the most of this and enjoy shopping in Chennai.